Skip to Main Content

 Key takeaways

-• LLC business loans are available from traditional lenders, online lenders or the SBA
+• LLC business loans are available from traditional lenders, online lenders or the SBA.

-• Some online lenders specialize in working with small businesses with bad credit or startups
+• Some online lenders specialize in working with small businesses with bad credit or startups.

-• SBA loans offer a more affordable option but can be difficult to qualify for
+• SBA loans offer a more affordable option but can be difficult to qualify for.

-LLC loans from traditional lenders
+LLC loans from traditional banks

-Traditional lender pros
+Traditional bank pros

-Traditional lender cons
+Traditional bank cons

 Who it’s best for